-Riveted joints, which are generally used in aircraft structures, could be of different types according to the purpose (strong, tight and strong-tight joints) and position of connected elements (lap and butt joints with in-line and staggered arrangements of rivets).
+Riveted joints which are universally used in aircraft structures can be of different types depending on their purpose (strong, tight and strong-tight joints) and position of connected elements (lap and butt joints with in-line and staggered arrangements of rivets).

-For example, longitudinal (line) joint of two sheets of fuselage skin is commonly performed by double or triple riveted lap joint with adhesive sealing of seams (fig. 2.18, a).
+For example, longitudinal (line) joint of two sheets of fuselage skin is commonly produced by a double or triple riveted lap joint with adhesive sealing of seams (Fig. 24a).

-Fig.2.18 strong-tight riveted joints

-a - double riveted lap joint; b - double riveted butt joint with single cover plate

-1 - joined plates (skin); 2 - rivets; 3 - cover plate; 4 - sealant; 5 - sealant or adhesive layer
+Figure 24.
+Strong-tight riveted joints a - double riveted lap joint; b - double riveted butt joint with single cover plate 1 - joined plates (skin); 2 - rivets; 3 - cover plate; 4 - sealant; 5 - sealant or adhesive layer

-In the case of triple riveted lap joint, the middle row is used for stringers joining.
-Transversal (circumferential) joint of two fuselage sections is also adhesively sealed and performed by double or triple riveted butt joint with single inner cover plate (fig. 2.18, b).
-Maximum number of rows in multi-row riveted joints of thin-walled aerospace structures is not exceeding three.
+In the case of triple riveted lap joints, the middle row is used for stringers joining.
+A transversal (circumferential) joint of two fuselage sections is also adhesively sealed and produced by double or triple riveted butt joint with single inner cover plate (Fig. 24b).
+The maximum number of rows in multi-row riveted joints of thin-walled aerospace structures is three.

-Design procedure of riveted joints supposes fulfilment of strength constraints for joined plates and rivets.
+The design procedure of riveted joints requires the joined plates and rivets to fulfil strength constraints.
 Typical failures of riveted joints subjected to shear load are: shear-out of rivets, tensile failure of joined plates, shear tear-out of plates and bearing of rivet on joined member (or bearing of joined member on rivet).
-Once the minimally required numbers of rivets, their diameters, rivet pitch in row and between rows are defined, they compared with standardized ones and accepted the final parameters.
-In Ukrainian aviation industry rivet pitch in row is accepted according to requirements listed in OST 1.00016-71 [3].
+Once the minimally required numbers of rivets, their diameters, and rivet pitch in row and between rows are defined, they are compared with standardized values and accepted as the final parameters.
+In the Ukrainian aviation industry rivet pitch in row is accepted according to requirements listed in OST 1.00016-71 [3].
 The distance between rows in two- or multi-row riveted joints is accepted as 0.6...0.8 of rivet pitch in row.

-Typical fuselage skin, stringers, skin reinforcements, cover plates, etc. in Ukrainian airplanes are made of aluminium alloy sheets with a thickness from 1.0 mm up to 1.8 mm.
-Diameter of rivets according to common practice should be meet to value defined as $\sqrt{2}\,\mathrm{s}$, where \mathbf{s} is summary thickness of joined plates.
-In load-bearing joints rivets less than 3 mm in diameter are not used.
-Thus, the frequently used aluminium solid rivets in fuselage structures have the shank diameter of 3.5 and 4.0 mm (rarely 5.0 mm) depending on total thickness of joined elements.
+Typical fuselage skin, stringers, skin reinforcements, cover plates, etc. in Ukrainian airplanes are made of aluminium alloy sheets with a thickness from 1.0 mm to 1.8 mm.
+The diameter of rivets according to common practice should be meet the value defined as $\sqrt{2}s$, where s is the total thickness of the inipad plates.
+Pivots used in load bearing joints are no less than 3 mm in diameter.
+Thus, the of the joined plates.
+Rivets used in load-bearing joints are no less than 3 mm in diameter.
+Thus, the frequently used aluminium solid rivets in fuselage structures have the shank diameter of 3.5 and 4.0 mm (rarely 5.0 mm) depending on total thickness of the joined elements.

-The length of rivets also depends total thickness of joined plates s and can be selected through the certain equation or using recommendation of industry standards OST 1 34102-80 [4] and OST 1 34041-79 [5].
-The last one is used for selection of rivets length applying for automatic riveting process.
+The length of rivets also depends on the total thickness of joined plates s and can be selected through the certain equation or using recommendation of industry standards OST 1 34102-80 [4] and OST 1 34041-79 [5].
+The latter is used for selection of rivet length for the automatic riveting process.

 Quality control of riveted joints starts with inspection of rivets and joined parts and finishes with quality control of riveted joints after assembly.
 Procedures of rivet quality control are described in technical requirements and specified in the national industry standard [4, 6].
 Quality control of rivets is carried out by visual inspection, instrumental measurements and mechanical tests.
-Visual inspection is used to detect mechanical damages and cracks, validate quality of surface treatment, etc. Instrumental measurements are carried out to validate correspondence of rivet parameters to requirements of the national industry standards.
+Visual inspection is used to detect mechanical damage and cracks, validate the quality of surface treatment, etc. Instrumental measurements are carried out to validate correspondence of rivet parameters to requirements of the national industry standards.